 Guidance on Requesting and Presenting a Deputation

-Council prefer deputations to take place at Agenda Briefing Forums and deputations at Ordinary Meetings of Council will only be permitted in special circumstances.
+The Council prefer deputations to be made at Agenda Briefing Forums, which are held a week prior to the Council meeting.
+Deputations at Ordinary Meetings of Council will only be permitted in special circumstances.

-A group of people can submit and present a deputation however that is limited to three people, with a maximum of only two people allowed to speak.
+Deputations can be made by individuals or up to three people, with a maximum of only two people allowed to speak.

-During your deputation, please refer to the Mayor as “Your Worship” or ‘Mr Mayor”, and please refer to Elected Members as “Councillor” and their last name.
-Please remain seated while giving your deputation and please be aware that no criticism of Elected Members of City staff is allowed during a deputation.
+During your deputation, please refer to the Mayor as “Your Worship” or "Mr Mayor”, and please refer to Elected Members as “Councillor” and their last name.
+Please be aware that no criticism of Elected Members of City staff is allowed during a deputation.

-Once you've finished your deputation and answered any questions from Elected Members, you may either leave the Council meeting or stay for the remainer of the meeting if you so desire.
+Once you've finished your deputation and answered any questions from Elected Members, you may either leave the Council meeting or stay for the remainder of the meeting if you so desire.

 Audio and Visual Recordings